DoctorWkt/acwj/21_More_Operators/Readme.md

 + unary `-`, `~`, and `!`
 + binary `^`, `&`, `|`, `<<` and `>>`

-I also implemented the "not operator" which treats an expression rvalue as a boolean value for selection and loop statements, e.g.
+I also implemented the implicit "not zero operator" which treats an expression rvalue as a boolean value for selection and loop statements, e.g.

 ```
   for (str= "Hello"; *str; str++) ...